lukejpreston/xunit-viewer/README.md

 ./bin/xunit-viewer # to run the local command line tool

 npm test # runs the tests
-npm run text:ci # runs without watch and also generates a html output npm run lint # runs eslint
+npm run test:ci # runs without watch and also generates a html output npm run lint # runs eslint npm run update # updates the expected files for you npm run build:cli # builds the js and copies it to the cli
 ```

+Make sure your tests are running and passing, and the linter is passing as well

+**DO NOT** commit the `src/cli/static` folder as part of your PR as this is auto generated and just clutters up the PR

 ## Help Wanted